Flagro/TelegramRPBot/README.md

 - `/usage` – Show usage limits for your user
 - `/language` - Set bot preferred language
 - `/conversationtracker` - Turn on/off the conversation tracker for current chat
+- `/autofact` - Turn on/off the automatic fact extraction for the current chat based on chat history
 - `/ban [@tg_handle]` - Ban the user (could work by replying to user's message as well)
 - `/unban [@tg_handle]` - Unban the user
 - `/help` – Show help